 Joel Berman is a retired family physician who lives in Concord, NH.
 From 1980 to 2006, he delivered primary care in the nearby village of Penacook.
 He then became Concord Hospital’s first Chief Medical Information Officer, overseeing the introduction of electronic provider order entry and participating in the initiation of organization-wide improvements in medical quality and safety.
 You can read about his efforts here.
 Joel participated in Journeys to Israel and Palestine in 2015 and 2016, during which he recorded and transcribed over 25 listening sessions that form the basis for public presentations designed to humanize the “other” and help local audiences recognize the common humanity and shared values of people across the geo-political spectrum.
 He received certification training in 2016 and 2017 and facilitates an ongoing Compassionate Listening practice group in Concord.
 He is teaming with a school counselor to offer Compassionate Listening workshops and training to students at Concord High School.

-Munteha Shukralla-Clark came to the Compassionate Listening Project in 1998 with a background in social activism and a commitment to working for a transformed world.
+Munteha Shukralla came to the Compassionate Listening Project in 1998 with a background in social activism and a commitment to working for a transformed world.
 To that end, she has organized ecumenical peace conferences, led Compassionate Listening journeys, and worked to train and educate thousands in creating a world that works for everyone.
-A woman with a multicultural background and a BA in International Studies from Portland State University, Munteha has used both experience and knowledge to inform her interactions with peoples from all walks of life, backgrounds, disparate beliefs and circumstances.
-She holds that the inestimable value of the Compassionate Listening Project, the journeys, the workshops, and the listening, is that this work creates training and a space for a clearer vision and relatedness, a reality she has seen with her own eyes.
-After a training in Bethlehem, Munteha wrote, " One woman came up to me afterwards, crying, and told me that these were the best three days of her life, and when would we be back."
+A woman with a multicultural background and a BA in International Studies from Portland State University, Munteha has over 20 years experience in Transformational Facilitation, as well as Operations Management and Coaching.
+She has used both experience and knowledge to inform her interactions with peoples from all walks of life, backgrounds, disparate beliefs and circumstances.
+She holds that the inestimable value of the Compassionate Listening Project, the journeys, and the workshops, is that this work creates training and a space for a clearer vision and relatedness, a reality she has seen with her own eyes.

 Phil Fratesi - Baltimore, Maryland